 Workers’ compensation is required in every state except for Texas and South Dakota.
 Each state has a different threshold for how many employees you can employ before being required to offer workers’ comp.
 To know for sure if this coverage is required for your business, check with your state governing authority.

 General liability is the most common type of liability insurance.
-Due to its broad protection, this is a key policy for salons.
+Because of its broad protection, this is a key policy for salons.
 Other policies to consider are workers’ compensation and some form of commercial property insurance.

 Bottom Line

-There are many types of salon businesses, and each has unique exposures that need to be protected with the appropriate insurance policies.
+There are many different types of salon businesses, each with unique exposures that must be protected with the appropriate insurance policies.
 To get a better idea of what hair salon insurance policies you need, speak with an insurance representative who can assess your risk and get you a quote from a top insurance provider.

-The Hartford has a team of experts who will work with you to identify your needs and make sure your salon is covered.
+The Hartford has a team of experts who will work with you to identify your needs and ensure your salon is covered.
 Get your free, no-obligation quote online in minutes.